Friday, May 30, 2014

 Grace and the Remnant Echo of Unworthiness

 When we focus on our unworthiness before God, we slip into the legalistic mindset just as much as when we focus on our worthiness.
-But love does not think like that.
+But love does not think that way.
 So, God, who is love, does not weigh us out as to whether or not we are “worthy.”
 That simply has no place under His grace.
 “I am unworthy” is the remnant echo of an old human-wrought system that never did hold sway with God, and was disproven by the Incarnation and the Cross.

 Yet there is something in us that wants to keep pointing out our sins to us, however many or few we may think we have, and we often want to compare them against the sins of others.
 However, that is not the voice of the Father but of the accuser.